If your garden faces south, it will benefit from south facing garden ideas, and blooms will bask in sunlight from dawn to dusk.

 19. Sit back and relax

-For those shady spots in your south-facing garden?
-Don't miss our north-facing garden ideas to create beautiful features in places where plants struggle to thrive.
+For those shady spots in your south-facing garden, north-facing garden ideas will help you create beautiful features in places where plants struggle to thrive.

 Sign up to the Homes & Gardens newsletter

 Decor Ideas.
 Project Inspiration.
 Expert Advice.
 Delivered to your inbox.